Microphone: Valve microphone

 A valve microphone is a condenser microphone that uses a vacuum tube (valve) amplifier.
 They remain popular with enthusiasts of tube sound.

 Dynamic

 The dynamic microphone (also known as the moving-coil microphone) works via electromagnetic induction.
 They are robust, relatively inexpensive and resistant to moisture.
-This, coupled with their potentially high gain before feedback, makes them ideal for on-stage use.
+This, coupled with their potentially high gain before feedback, makes them popular for on-stage use.

 Dynamic microphones use the same dynamic principle as in a loudspeaker, only reversed.
 A small movable induction coil, positioned in the magnetic field of a permanent magnet, is attached to the diaphragm.
-When sound enters through the windscreen of the microphone, the sound wave moves the diaphragm.
-When the diaphragm vibrates, the coil moves in the magnetic field, producing a varying current in the coil through electromagnetic induction.
-A single dynamic membrane does not respond linearly to all audio frequencies.
-For this reason, some microphones utilize multiple membranes for the different parts of the audio spectrum and then combine the resulting signals.
-Combining the multiple signals correctly is difficult; designs that do this are rare and tend to be expensive.
-On the other hand, there are several designs that are more specifically aimed towards isolated parts of the audio spectrum.
-The AKG D112, for example, is designed for bass response rather than treble.
-In audio engineering several kinds of microphones are often used at the same time to get the best results.
+When sound enters through the windscreen of the microphone, the sound wave moves the diaphragm which moves the coil in the magnetic field, producing a varying voltage across the coil through electromagnetic induction.